 Contact: Kelsey Davenport, Director of Nonproliferation Policy, (202) 463-8270 x102

-The Joint Comprehensive Plan of Action is a detailed, 159-page agreement with five annexes.
-Implementation schedules and enforcement options are also governed by UN Security Council Resolution 2231, adopted on July 20, 2015, and Iran’s compliance with the JCPOA will be verified by the IAEA according to certain requirements set forth in the agreement.
+The Joint Comprehensive Plan of Action (JCPOA) is a detailed, 159-page agreement with five annexes reached by Iran and the P5+1 (China France, Germany, Russia, the United Kingdom, and the United States) on July 14, 2015.
+The nuclear deal was endorsed by UN Security Council Resolution 2231, adopted on July 20, 2015.
+Iran’s compliance with the nuclear-related provisions of the JCPOA will be verified by the International Atomic Energy Agency (IAEA) according to certain requirements set forth in the agreement.

 The following is a summary of the timeline and key components of the multi-year agreement.

 Timeline for Implementation

 • July 14, 2015, Finalization Day: conclusion of the agreement.
 Finalization day triggers Iran and the United States to begin domestic review processes of the JCPOA.
 Iran also begins providing the IAEA with information necessary for the agency to complete its investigation into past activities related to nuclear weapons development.